Diffusion of Lexical Change in Social Media: Introduction

-A number of abstract models have been proposed for language change, including dynamical systems~\cite{niyogi1997dynamical}, Nash equilibria~\cite{trapa2000nash}, Bayesian learners~\cite{reali2010words}, agent-based simulations~\cite{fagyal2010centers}, and population genetics~\cite{baxter2006utterance}, among others.
-In general, such research is concerned with demonstrating that a proposed theoretical framework can account for observed phenomena, such as the geographical distribution of linguistic features and their rate of adoption over time.
-In contrast, this paper fits a relatively simple model to a large corpus of real data.
-The integration of more complex modeling machinery seems an interesting direction for future work. \fi
+Cultural factors also play an important role in both the diffusion of, and resistance to, language change.
+Many words and phrases have entered the standard English lexicon from minority dialects~\cite{lee1999out}; conversely, there is evidence that minority groups in the United States resist regional sound changes associated with European American speakers~\cite{gordon2000phonological}, and that racial differences in speech persist even in conditions of very frequent social contact~\cite{rickford1985ethnicity}.
+At present there are few quantitative sociolinguistic accounts of how geography and demographics interact~\cite{wieling2011quantitative}; nor are their competing roles explained in the menagerie of theoretical models of language change, such as evolutionary biology~\cite{zhang2013principles,baxter2006utterance}, dynamical systems~\cite{niyogi1997dynamical}, Nash equilibria~\cite{trapa2000nash}, Bayesian learners~\cite{reali2010words}, and agent-based simulations~\cite{fagyal2010centers}.
+In general, such research is concerned with demonstrating that a proposed theoretical framework can account for observed phenomena like geographical distribution of linguistic features and their rate of adoption over time.
+In contrast, this paper takes a data-driven approach, fitting a model to a large corpus of text data from individual language users, and analyzing the social meaning of the resulting parameters.